Ning114/JPA/README.md

 - Choose the input type (display Japanese characters, type english or vice versa)
 - Choose which types of questions to be asked in each problem set
 - Choose if they want to be timed or not
-- Provide feedback based off score, performance and past attempts
+- Provide feedback based off score, timed performance and past attempts
-- Add a problem set to a queue that you can play through
 - Run through a previously created problem set (Will be implemented in phase 2)